FrankLhota56/fortran66-flex/README.md

 ### No Reserved Words

 Fortran 66 is one of the few languages that has absolutely no reserved words.
-Key words such as `IF`, `FORMAT`, and `DO` are perfectly valid Fortran 66 identifiers that could used to name variables, blocks, functions, or subprograms.
+Key words such as `IF`, `FORMAT`, and `DO` are perfectly valid Fortran 66 identifiers that could be used to name variables, blocks, functions, or subprograms.
 This complicates determining whether a word is a key word or an identifier.
 For example, consider these two statements:
 ```
       IF(END) GO TO 9000
       IF(I) = -1